 Disconnect Switches Information

-Disconnect switches rapidly disconnect from power supplies in the event of an emergency.
+Disconnect switches rapidly disconnect circuits from power supplies in the event of an emergency.
 Disconnect switches can function in conjunction with circuit breakers, devices which interrupt the flow of electricity along a circuit when the current exceeds the circuit’s capacity.
+Some disconnect switches are suitable for AC systems.
+Others are designed for DC systems.
+Products for single-phase and three-phase power are also available.

 A battery disconnect switch is a knife switch that prevents unwanted drain from a vehicle battery when the vehicle isn’t in use or is in storage.
 The battery-disconnect switch installs over either the positive or negative terminals on the battery.
 Another type of battery disconnect switch comes with a removable knob to protect a vehicle from being stolen when it is parked in a public garage for long periods.